Cold Email

 stellardigital.iostellar-digital.com, stellardigitalhq.com, stellardigital.co

-Buy domains at Namecheap ($8-12/year per domain) or Google Domains.
-Avoid GoDaddy -- their bulk pricing is deceptive and their DNS management interface is poor for this workflow.
-How many domains to buy: Divide your daily send target by 30-50 (max sends per domain per day), then round up.
-Targeting 300 sends per day?
-Buy 6-10 domains.
+Buy at Namecheap ($8-12/year per domain) or Google Domains.
+Skip GoDaddy.
+Their bulk pricing is misleading and their DNS panel is genuinely painful for this workflow.
+How many domains to buy.
+Divide your daily send target by 30-50 (the max per domain per day) and round up.
+If you want 300 sends a day, buy 6-10 domains.

 Plan for attrition.
-Even with perfect hygiene, some domains get flagged over time.
-Having spare domains ready means a flagged domain does not kill your campaign.
+Even with clean lists, some domains get flagged eventually.
+Having spares means one flag doesn't kill the campaign.

 Each secondary domain needs a business email account.
-The two options are Google Workspace ($6/user/month) and Microsoft 365 ($6/user/month).
+Two options: Google Workspace ($6/user/month) or Microsoft 365 ($6/user/month).

 For most campaigns, Google Workspace is fine.
-If you are hitting Gmail recipients heavily and your inbox placement is suffering, test a few Microsoft 365 domains as a comparison.
+If you're hammering Gmail recipients and inbox placement starts dropping, mix in a few Microsoft 365 domains and compare.

 Account setup rules:

-• Create one email account per domain (e.g., ali@getacme.com)
+• One email account per domain (e.g., ali@getacme.com)

-• Set up a simple email signature with name, title, and company website
+• Set up a simple signature with name, title, company website

-• Enable IMAP access (required for your sending tool to connect)
+• Enable IMAP access (your sending tool needs this to connect)

-This is where most first-timers skip steps and pay for it later.
+This is where first-timers cut corners and pay for it.
 All three DNS records are required.
-None of them are optional.
+None are optional.

 SPF (Sender Policy Framework)

-SPF tells receiving mail servers which servers are authorized to send email on behalf of your domain.
-Without it, email providers have no way to verify your emails are legitimate.
+SPF tells receiving mail servers which servers are allowed to send on behalf of your domain.
+Without it, providers have no way to verify your email is legitimate.

 For Google Workspace, add this TXT record to your domain's DNS: